rdpss/NE/README.md

 NE
 ==

-Node Express instance for the web application
+Node Express instance for the web application.
+Decide - This Application will Call into mySQL instant to get data